maryamyazdi/maryamyazdi.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I graduated with a B.Sc. in Computer Software Engineering from the [University of Isfahan](https://www.ui.ac.ir/EN) in 2023, supervised by [Prof. Reza Ramezani](https://scholar.google.com/citations?user=QDa3wGgAAAAJ&hl=en).
-My primary research interests are in Natural Language Processing and Trustworthy Machine Learning.
+I received my B.Sc. in Computer Engineering from the [University of Isfahan](https://www.ui.ac.ir/EN) in 2023, where I was honored to be supervised by [Dr. Reza Ramezani](https://scholar.google.com/citations?user=QDa3wGgAAAAJ&hl=en).
+My research ambition lies at the intersection of cyber-physical systems and cybersecurity, where I aim to securing our increasingly connected world.

-I have worked as a teaching assistant in the Department of Computer Science at the University of Isfahan.
-Following graduation, I started my career as a Data Scientist at [DataCoLab](https://datacolab.co.uk/).
+I served as a teaching assistant in the Department of Computer Science at the University of Isfahan during my undergraduate studies.
+Following graduation, I started working as a Data Scientist at [DataCoLab](https://datacolab.co.uk/).

-My academic and professional experiences have deepened my knowledge and sharpened my skills through solving real-world problems.
-My passion for exploring how AI can improve people's lives motivates me throughout my journey.
+Through hands-on problem-solving in both academic and industry settings, I've developed a robust foundation that I'm eager to build upon through pursuing a PhD in Computer Science.

 ### Research Interests

-- Large Language Models (robustness, various application domains)
+- Cyber-physical Systems
-- Knowledge Extraction
+- Security and Safety
 - Trustworthy Machine Learning

 In my free time, I enjoy spontaneous oil painting or going out for a run.
 I am also very interested in music and play the piano.